legendu-net/blog/misc/content/2019-12-26-tips-on-lightgbm.markdown

 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

-1. It is strongly suggested that you specify categorical variables as categorical.
+1. It is strongly suggested that you specify categorical features manually as LightGBM only treat unordered categorial columns as categorical features by default.

 		:::bash
 		lgb_train = lgb.Dataset(x_train, y_train, feature_name=features,
 			categorical_feature=categorical_features)

+    It is also suggested that you encode a categorical variable as consecutive integers starting from zero.
+    Be aware that all negative values in categorical features are treated as missing values.
+    The output cannot be monotonically constrained with respect to a categorical feature.

 1. LightGBM supports distributed training on multiple machines (without Spark).